Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: introduction

 In Sec.~\ref{sec:res}, we identify and resolve a potential gauge ambiguity regarding observables of the electromagnetic field, by introducing an explicit simple model of photodetection in a truncated mode system.
 Using our formalism, we show that for mode truncation to be correctly performed, it must be done with respect to the \emph{vector potential}, and that the correctly mode-truncated form of the electric field operator subsequently takes a modified form.

 Finally, in Sec.~\ref{sec:conc}, we conclude.
-In addition, we also include two appendices.
+In addition, we also include four appendices.
+Appendices~\ref{app:action} and~\ref{app:dirac} give extra details on the fundamental light-matter interaction action and canonical quantization procedure in the presence of constraints.
 In Appendix~\ref{sec:appA}, we show in more detail how a discrete mode expansion can be generally constructed from the continuous polariton operators, and connect to the important case of quantized QNMs.
 We consider, in Appendix~\ref{sec:appB}, the case of an inhomogeneous but nondispersive and lossless dielectric, with a real dielectric permittivity that is independent of frequency $\epsilon(\mathbf{x})$.
 In this important special case (justifiable in a limited frequency regime), the field variables can be expressed in terms of the so-called generalized transverse eigenfunctions of the system, which are normal modes of Maxwell's equations in the dielectric medium with closed or periodic boundary conditions, by choosing the generalized Coulomb gauge, which satisfies ${\bm \nabla} \cdot \left[\epsilon(\mathbf{x})\mathbf{A}(\mathbf{x})\right] =0$, or the generalized multipolar gauge.
-We quantize the electromagnetic field in this medium using Dirac's constrained quantization technique for the generalized Coulomb gauge condition, which allows us to recover previously known results (e.g., Refs.~\cite{motu3,Dalton1997Jul,Wubs2003Jul}) by a systematic method.
+We quantize the electromagnetic field in this medium using Dirac's constrained quantization technique for the generalized Coulomb gauge condition, which allows us to recover previously known results (e.g., Refs.~\cite{motu3,Dalton1997Jul,Wubs2003Jul}), now using a systematic method.
 We then discuss how gauge-invariant truncated models can be obtained, similarly to the procedure in the main text.